mvolkmann/blog/src/swift.md

 - Trailing closures

-  The syntax for trailing closures is surprising and unique to Swift.
+  The syntax for trailing closures is unique to Swift.
-  It is even more surprising if there is more than one.
+  It's nice when used with methods like `Array` `map`.
+  However, the syntax looks strange when more than one is used in the same function/method call.
+  I'd prefer if that wasn't supported.

 - Going too far